Understanding the different types of intelligence: IQ, EQ, SQ and AQ

 Understanding your child’s unique personality and strength areas can offer valuable insights into how you approach and personalise their education to develop these key life skills.
 Whilst most schools focus on improving IQ levels, EQ, SQ and AQ development is often neglected.

 It is equally as important to attend to the emotional well-being of a learner, as to their academic needs.
 Social and emotional learning should be integrated into a child’s education as it is integral to their development.
 Enrolling your child in a social and emotional learning course will help them develop these key life skills and will in turn contribute to them becoming more successful and happier in their adult life.
+Read our blog on incorporating social and emotional activities into your child's daily routine.

 Benefits of social and emotional learning